6 R programming

 sum(z)/length(x)

-But wait!
-I made a mistake when I copied the code to compute the mean of z - I forgot to change length(x) to length(z)!
+!
 This is an easy mistake to make when you repeatedly copy and paste code.
 In addition, repeating the same code multiple times just doesn’t look good.
 It would be much more convenient to have a single function for computing the means.
-Fortunately, such a function exists - mean:
+Fortunately, such a function exists – mean

-As you can see, using mean makes the code shorter and easier to read and reduces the risk of errors induced by copying and pasting code (we only have to change the argument of one function instead of two).
+makes the code shorter and easier to read and reduces the risk of errors induced by copying and pasting code (we only have to change the argument of one function instead of two).

 You’ve already used a ton of different functions in R: functions for computing means, manipulating data, plotting graphics, and more.
-All these functions have been written by somebody who thought that they needed to repeat a task (e.g. computing a mean or plotting a bar chart) over and over again.
+All these functions have been written by somebody who thought that they needed to repeat a task (e.g., computing a mean or plotting a bar chart) over and over again.
 And in such cases, it is much more convenient to have a function that does that task than to have to write or copy code every time you want to do it.
-This is true also for your own work - whenever you need to repeat the same task several times, it is probably a good idea to write a function for it.
+This is true also for your own work – whenever you need to repeat the same task several times, it is probably a good idea to write a function for it.
 It will reduce the amount of code you have to write and lessen the risk of errors caused by copying and pasting old code.
 In this section, you will learn how to write your own functions.

 6.1.1 Creating functions

-For the sake of the example, let’s say that we wish to compute the mean of several vectors but that the function mean doesn’t exist.
+doesn’t exist.
 We would therefore like to write our own function for computing the mean of a vector.
 An R function takes some variables as input (arguments or parameters) and returns an object.
-Functions are defined using function.
-The definition follows a particular format:
+Functions are defined using function

 function_name <- function(argument1, argument2, ...)